What is a Blast Freezer?

 A Blast Chiller is a chilling machine that is able to rapidly chill products and store them for a short period of time.
 It does not completely freeze the contents and they will experience extensive drip loss if stored in a blast chiller for a long period of time.

-The main difference is that blast freezers allow the storage of frozen products for a longer period of time.
+The main difference is that a Blast Freezer allows the storage of frozen products for a longer period of time.
 This is because the temperature within a blast freezer is far lower than a blast chiller, allowing it to freeze the entire content of the storage.

-At Froilabo, our blast freezer (CPR100) performs a fast, homogenous and reproducible temperature drop that is suitable for a wide range of applications.
+Blast Freezer, the CPR100, form Froilabo, performs a fast, homogenous and reproducible temperature drop that is suitable for a wide range of applications.

 The CPR100 is available in a single volume, 100L, and is suitable for the fast freezing of a variety of food and medical products used within a laboratory.
 It has the capacity to freeze 100 bags of 280mL and the different versions available (water condenser, remote air condenser, remote cooling unit) allow adaptation to installation premises as well as usage constraints.